Try this easy Christmas science experiment as a fun winter break or holiday-themed classroom activity!

 For example, my daughter picked up both oranges and said the smaller one would float while the larger one would sink because it felt heavier & more dense (older kids may already know the idea of density from school science classes but putting it to use is a whole other thing!)

-What happened?
 Both oranges floated!

 ps.
 We actually got a whole melon to float in our Does Your Food Float? experiment -- and pumpkins float too!